guusj/books/Warbreaker_BrandonSanderson.md

 “I’m _bathing_,” she snapped.
 “Yes,” the man said.
 “I believe I can tell that.”
 “Well, why are you _watching_?”
 The man cocked his head.
 “But I’m a royal servant, far beneath your station . . .” he said, then trailed off.
 “Ah, yes.
-Idris sensibilities.
+Idrian sensibilities.
 I had forgotten.
 Ladies, please splash around, make some more bubbles in the bath.”
 The serving women did as asked, churning up an abundance of foam in the soapy water.
 “There,” the man said, turning back to his ledger.
 “I can’t see a thing.
 Now, let us get on with this.
 It would not do to keep the God King waiting on his wedding day!”
 Siri reluctantly allowed the bathing to continue, though she was careful to keep certain bits of anatomy well beneath the water.
 The women worked furiously, scrubbing so hard that Siri was half-afraid they’d rub her skin right off.